-SPI is an acronym for the three most common cloud service models: Software as a Service (SaaS), Platform as a Service (PaaS) and Infrastructure as a Service (IaaS).
+An essential part of understanding cloud computing is to get a firm grasp on what we refer to as the SPI model.
+SPI is an acronym for the three most common cloud service solutions: Software as a Service ( SaaS), Platform as a Service (PaaS) and Infrastructure as a Service (IaaS).

-SaaS is probably the best known form of Cloud computing.
-Its purpose is to reassign the task of managing software and its deployment to third-party services.
-The software applications are hosted in the Cloud for individuals and businesses.
-Most SaaS applications can be run directly from a web browser without having to download or install anything, though some require plugins.
-The most widely used online services such as Google, Facebook and Twitter are all examples of Software as a Service, as anyone can access these applications as long as they have an internet connection.
-Business users can utilise applications for various processes, including accounting, invoicing, tracking of sales, monitoring performances, communication such as through IM, and planning.
+So, what’s an example of this type cloud computing solution?
+Well, the most widely used online services such as Google, Facebook and Twitter are all examples of Software as a Service, as anyone can access these applications as long as they have an internet connection.
+Businesses can use these cloud applications for various processes, including accounting, tracking of sales, monitoring performance, communication, and planning.

-Cloud platform services function at a lower level than SaaS, and provide an environment in which you can develop and deploy applications.
-PaaS providers offer infrastructure in which the operating system, network infrastructure and server software and hardware are tended to, allowing them to focus on the development of applications, including networking, storage, software support and management services.
-Like most cloud services, PaaS is based on virtualisation technology.
-Businesses can request resources as needed and easily scale their system, which cannot be achieved with hardware.
-Such a service suits businesses that PaaS can be delivered either via a hybrid model that uses both public IaaS and on-premise infrastructure or as an entirely private PaaS that is only deployed on-premise.
-Examples include Google App Engine, Apprenda and Salesforce.com.
+Cloud platform services function at a lower level than SaaS, and this can provide an environment where you can develop and deploy cloud applications.
+In general, PaaS providers offer infrastructure in which the operating system, network infrastructure and server software are tended to, allowing them instead to focus on the development of applications.
+Like most cloud computing services, PaaS is based on virtualisation technology.
+Businesses can request resources as needed and easily scale their system, something which cannot be achieved with traditional hardware solutions.
+PaaS can be delivered via a hybrid cloud model – which uses both public IaaS and on-premise infrastructure – or as an entirely private PaaS that’s only deployed on-premise.
+Examples of this cloud hybrid model includes Google App Engine and Salesforce.com.

 What are the Benefits of Cloud Services?

 There are a vast amount of benefits of cloud services, so let's take a closer look at some of the most vital ones.